Every child deserves

 0–5

 years is the window.
-The Hub serves every child in it, completely free, every day
+The HUB serves every child in it, completely free, every day

 25+

-partner organizations across Northern Manhattan united through the Hub's programming
+partner organizations across Northern Manhattan united through the HUB's programming

 "The highest return on investment in education comes from investing in the earliest years of a child's life."